Naya Khang Peak (Ghanja La Chuli) 5844m

 FAQsNaya Khang Peak (Ghanja La Chuli) 5844m FAQs

 • The best seasons are spring (March to May) and autumn (September to November).
-These months offer stable weather, clear views, and safer climbing conditions.
+These months offer stable weather, clearer views, and safer climbing conditions.

 ReviewsWhat Our Clients Says?